Day 1: New Plymouth

 Visit more festival gardens, including Cairnhill and Gravetye before bidding farewell to Taranaki.
 Travel on to Wellington.
 Take in views of the landscape, as you pass pine forests and redwoods, as well as a selection of native vegetation.
 Travel through the coastal town of Hawera before arriving in New Zealand’s capital, Wellington.

 Explore Wellington Botanic Garden, which boasts an array of ancient forests and colourful flower beds.
-Visit Gillies Garden, where we will enjoy lunch before taking the afternoon at leisure.
+Visit Gillies Garden before taking the afternoon at leisure.
 You may like to visit Te Papa Tongarewa, New Zealand’s national museum, located on Wellington’s beautiful waterfront.

 Day 6: InterIslander Ferry – Picton and Blenheim

 Today you’ll enjoy one of the world’s most scenic voyages as the Interislander ferry traverses Cook Strait, past the breathtaking landscapes of Marlborough and Queen Charlotte Sounds.
 Weave through unspoilt islands and admire stunning coastlines punctuated by a series of tiny coves as we approach the South Island and the town of Picton.
-After a short drive, we visit Longfield garden, where we will enjoy lunch.
-Afterwards explore the renowned cottage-style Hortensia House with its Monet-inspired hydrangea garden.
+After a short drive, we visit the grand formal garden of Longfield, whose grounds feature statues, fountains, and Corinthian columns inspired by Tivoli.
+Brick walls and hornbeam hedges create many garden rooms, showcasing their old-fashioned roses, citrus, lavender and olives, alongside an English orangery.
+This evening, relax and unwind with a dinner in the heart of the Marlborough vineyards.

 Day 7: Marlborough Gardens

 Today you will experience the beauty of the Marlborough region.
-We will visit a delightful private garden before arriving at Winterhome, perched high above the Pacific Ocean.
+Explore the renowned cottage-style Hortensia House with its Monet-inspired hydrangea garden.
 The property features nearly 10 acres of structured formal garden and park-like grounds.
-We end our day with a visit to Welton House Garden for a guided tour and a glass of wine.
+We also visit another of Marlborough's private gardens before ending our day at Welton House Garden for a guided tour and a glass of wine.

 Day 8: Flaxmere Garden and Christchurch

 Enjoy a full day to explore the picturesque harbour village of Akaroa.
 Here we visit the incredible Giant’s House, with its colourful sculpture mosaic garden.
-We also visit Casa Rossa, whose house and garden was inspired by the movie, Much Ado About Nothing.
-Stop at Fisherman’s Bay private garden, which offers stunning views across the Banks Peninsula coastline, before arriving back in Christchurch.
+Then stop at Fishermans Bay private garden, which offers stunning views across the Banks Peninsula coastline, before arriving back in Christchurch.

 Day 10: Christchurch